kociumba/Kserver/README.md

 ```

 >[!NOTE]
-> This lua code supports multiple routes and can be greatly simplified if you only intend on serrving one route :trollface: .
+> This lua code supports multiple routes and can be greatly simplified if you only intend on serrving one route.

 ## Planned features

-- Support for custom endpoint logic with the lua configuration
+- Support for custom endpoint logic with the lua configuration :trollface: